Osteoporosis

 - Have a family history of Osteoporosis

-- Had Menopause before you were 45 years old
+- Had menopause before you were 45 years old

 - Have used steroids (commonly used to treat asthma and arthritis)